ckaestne/gdoc2latex/README.md

 ```

 Only the first solution will create links within the document (if enabled).
 Creating links for other citation styles is not easily possible if multiple references may be used in the same citation, since Paperpile does not map references to individual text fragments of the citation and the text separators (brackets, commas or semicolons, etc) differ between citation styles.
 Some postprocessing of the keys and text in `\gencite` may be possible to pair them up for a given citation style.

+## Markdown

+Conversion to markdown are also supported with mostly the same features as for Latex, but without section references, citations, images, and footnotes.

 ## Try it